JCoder0519/23f-project-boilerplate/README.md

 1.Open the fake.py file

-2.Follow the instruction at the bottom of the file, run the instructed functions accordingly
+2.Follow the instruction at the bottom of the file, run the functions accordingly to instruction (Rememeber to comment out the function that has been run!)